The $\omega$-categorification of Algebraic Theories: Cartesian-Duoidal Enriched Categories

-For simplicity we shall call a category enriched over a cartesian-duoidal category $\mathcal{C}$ a $\mathcal{C}$\textit{-category}.
+Note that a routine check shows that cartesian-duoidal categories are precisely monoidal categories with finite products.
+We shall however use the term cartesian-duoidal here for brevity.
+Moreover, Cartesian-duoidal categories form a subcategory of $\Duoidal$, which we shall here denote by $\CartDuoidal$.
+We shall call a category enriched over a cartesian-duoidal category $\mathcal{C}$ a $\mathcal{C}$\emph{-category}.
 For a fixed $\mathcal{C}$ we shall denote the category of all such enriched categories $\mathcal{C}\Cat$.
 We can finally state succinctly the key definition of this section.

-\begin{definition} A \textit{cartesian-duoidal enriched monoidal category} is a pseudomonoid in $(\mathcal{C}\Cat, \oplus, \one_{\oplus})$. \end{definition}
+\begin{definition} A \emph{cartesian-duoidal enriched monoidal category} is a pseudomonoid in $(\mathcal{C}\Cat, \oplus, \one_{\oplus})$. \end{definition}

 Note that a strict cartesian-duoidal enriched monoidal category would simply be a monoid in $(\mathcal{C}\Cat, \oplus, \one_{\oplus})$.
-Our present interest in these monoidal categories is that they allow us to generalize the classical definition of a PRO.
+Our present interest in these monoidal categories is that they allow us to generalize the classical definition of a PROs, which are merely a special type of monioid in $\Cat$.
 We conclude this section with the following definition.

-\begin{definition} An \textit{enriched cartesian PRO} is a strict cartesian-duoidal enriched monoidal category enriched over a cartesian-duoidal category $\mathcal{C}$ such that the object set can be identified with $\mathbb{N}$ and the monoidal product on objects is identified with addition of natural numbers. \end{definition}
+\begin{definition} An \emph{enriched PRO} is a strict duoidal enriched monoidal category enriched over a duoidal category $\mathcal{D}$ such that the object set can be identified with $\mathbb{N}$ and the monoidal product on objects is identified with addition of natural numbers. \end{definition}

+Note that the duoidal structure in $\Coll$ that is used to create globular PROs does force them to be like the special case of the Lawvere variant of the more general notion of a PRO since the second monoidal structure is cartesian product.
+But if one were to enrich over another duoidal category and consider the subcategory of monoids in this category of enriched categories that have the extra properties that their objects are identifiable with $\mathbb{N}$ and the monoidal product on objects is addition on $\mathbb{N}$, we would get something more general than an enriched Lawvere theory.
+We currently leave the properties of such structures open for future investigation.
+The objects of study in the present work are simply the globular variant of the more general enriched PROs, not all of which prima facie must come from enrichment over cartesian-duoidal categories.